 UI Explorer is an advanced tool that enables you to create a custom selector for a specific UI element.
-It is available only if the
+It is available as a standalone tool you can download from the Resource Center in your Automation Cloud instance, or from Studio only if the

 UiPath.UIAutomation.Activities package is installed as a dependency to the project.

-To open the UI Explorer window, click the button in the Selectors section, in the Design tab.
+To open the UI Explorer window, click the button in the Selectors section, in the Design tab, or from the advanced editor in the selection screen of all the selectors of the target and anchors attributes, after indicating the target UI element.

 Alternatively, the UI Explorer can be launched from the Tools page in the Studio backstage view.
 UI Explorer from the context menu uses the UI automation libraries shipped with the current version of Studio.